How to change from Bash to Tcsh shell

 Bash is the default shell in Mac OS X and has been since 10.3, it’s generally considered to be the de facto shell standard in the unix world.
 That said, there are some people who prefer to use the tcsh shell, or perhaps you just want to break away from the norm.
 Changing the default shell is pretty easy, but you will likely run into problems when running bash shell scripts.
 If you want to experiment with tcsh and use it as your default shell, here’s how to do it from the GUI in three easy steps:

-Change the default shell in three steps:
+Change the default shell from bash to tcsh as used by Terminal app in three steps:

 - Launch Terminal.app